uchicago-capp-camp-2023/lab-web/docs/s2-git-i/1-getting-started.md

 # Getting started

-We have supplied [two URLs on Ed](https://edstem.org/us/courses/42535/discussion/3322668) that you will need as you work through this lab.
-Please open a browser and log into the Ed site to have access to these links.
+We have supplied [a URL on Canvas](https://canvas.uchicago.edu/courses/50967/modules) under the **Workshop 2 - Introduction to Git** that you will need as you work through this lab.
+Please open a browser and log into the Canvas CAPP Camp site to have access to this link.

 For each assignment, a Git repository will be created for you on [GitHub](https://github.com/), a web-based hosting service for Git repositories.
 However, before that repository can be created for you, you need to have a GitHub account.
 If you do not yet have one, you can get an account here: [https://github.com/join](https://github.com/join).